status-im/nim-chronos/docs/src/tutorials/http_client/chapter5.md

 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:bytes_check}}
 ```

-An empty result means we've reached the end of the stream, so we leave the loop.
+An empty result means we've reached the end of the stream, so we close the reader, finalize the response, and leave the loop.

 ```nim
 {{#shiftinclude auto:../../../examples/http_client/chapter5/src/uptimemon.nim:update_sample}}